-Governance for UM-Dearborn Information Technology under the new shared services model is currently in development.
+Governance for UM-Dearborn Information Technology is currently being implemented.
 The overarching mission of IT governance is to advance research, teaching and public service by building relationships - creating an open network of expertise in pedagogical and technical resources.

-The proposed standing IT Advisory Committees – Administrative IT Advisory Committee and the Academic IT Advisory Committee – will be key to addressing opportunities and prioritizing strategic technology investments in the future.
-The IT Council, composed of Director-level personnel, will consider and authorize projects, before final assessment by the Executive Committee, and final approval.
+The standing IT Advisory Committees - Administrative IT Advisory Committee and the Academic IT Advisory Committee will be key to addressing opportunities and proposing strategic technology investments in the future.
+The IT Council, composed of Director-level personnel, will consider and prioritize projects, before final assessment by the Executive Committee and final approval.

-Moving forward, there will be strong recruitment for, especially faculty representation from all colleges for the Academic IT Advisory Committee.
-Success of this shared endeavor will start with those who are keenly interested in the best use of technology for learning, instruction, research and collaboration – and who have a broad understanding of the University’s goals and commitments.
+Success of this shared endeavor will start with those who are keenly interested in the best use of technology for learning, instruction, research and collaboration and who have a broad understanding of the University's goals and commitments.

 The information technology governance structure for UM-Dearborn is intended to:

 - Oversee campus-wide strategy, policies, process, standards, and priorities related to technology investments

 - Represent the key areas of our mission--teaching and learning, research and information, administrative operations

 - Bring together the needs, experience, insights of diverse technology users with campus-wide technology experts